compucorp/compucorp_commerce_civicrm/readme.md

  will create the contact for the purchaser along with the contribution, and the products will be automatically get added to the price set.

- Here is a sample contribution :
+ Here is a sample created contribution :

  <img width="676" alt="2018-01-18 13_00_33-find contributions _ disability rights uk" src="https://user-images.githubusercontent.com/6275540/35094998-f3eb94b2-fc3e-11e7-84d1-2b5adc56b512.png">